ibexa/documentation-developer/docs/guide/extending_field_type.md

 Generic Field Type comes with the implementation of basic methods, reduces the number of classes which must be created and simplifies tagging process.
-Base implementation uses Symfony serializer and Symfony validator component.
+Its base implementation uses Symfony serializer and Symfony validator component.

 !!! tip

     Generic Field Type should not be used when a very specific implementation is needed or the way data is stored requires thorough control.

-Simplified process of creating custom Field Type based on Generic Field Type:
+Simplified process of creating custom Field Type based on a Generic Field Type requires following steps:

 - Define Value Object
 - Define fields and configuration
 - Define form for Value Object
-- Render fields
+- Render field
 - Final results

 ## Define Value Object

-Create `Value.php` inside `src/FieldType/HelloWorld` directory.
+Create `Value.php` in `src/FieldType/HelloWorld` directory.
 The Value class of a Field Type is very simple.
-It contains only basic logic, because the rest of the logic is handled by the `Type` class.
+It contains only the basic logic of a Field Type, the rest of it is handled by the `Type` class.
+For more information about Field Type Value see [Value handling](../../api/field_type_type_and_value/#value-handling).

 The `HelloWorld` Value class should contain:

 - public properties that retrieve `name`